The 8 Best Maui Luaus From Kaanapali to Kihei

 West Maui Luaus Near Ka'anapali

-These luaus are all located in West Maui and are best for people staying on that side of the island.
-That includes Lahaina, Ka'anapali, Napili-Honokowai, Kahana, and Kapalua.
+These luaus are all located in West Maui and are great for people staying on that side of the island.
+That includes the areas of Lahaina, Ka'anapali, Napili-Honokowai, Kahana, and Kapalua.
+Whether you’re staying in Ka'anapali or just a short drive away, these options are conveniently located for an unforgettable evening.

 Maui Nui Luau